Dallmynd History, Family Crest & Coats of Arms

 Early Notables of the Dallmynd family (pre 1700)

-More information is included under the topic Early Dallmynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 418 words (30 lines of text) are included under the topic Early Dallmynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dallmynd family to Ireland